radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/import-configuration-file.md

 After selecting **Import**, a confirmation message will appear notifying that importing your file will replace the existing configuration file.
 If you would like to proceed, select **Yes, Import Configuration**.

 Select **Cancel** if you wish to cancel and exit out of the file upload process.
+You will return to the main *Environments* home screen.

 ![image description](images/import-confirm.png)